-SQL Compare does precisely what its name suggests: it compares SQL Server databases.
+If you must sort all of this out manually, it’s a laborious, error-prone and time-consuming task.
+A database schema comparison tool like SQL Compare makes light work of the task.
+It does precisely what its name suggests: it compares SQL databases.
 It will take a representation of a database, either a real database, a backup, a Redgate Snapshot, a scripts folder, or a source control reference and compare it with another such representation of a database.
 When it has done it, it will create a script that would alter the schema of the target to be identical to the source.
 If you want, it will update a database or scripts folder, directly.

-The result is that, over the years, a large number of options have been added to alter the way that the comparison and scripting is done.
+To help it deal with all the types of issues described above, it has, over the years, accrued a large number of options that alter the way that the comparison and scripting is done.
 Many of these determine whether certain difference between tables, such as between constraints, nullability or comments, represent a legitimate change that should be deployed to the target.

 Setting the Options